VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * T-Stop Algorithm v0.10 -> v0.10.1
   * Profit: Y and X-scaled Reverse Sigmoid
     * x-scale: 2 / velocity_coefficient -> 1 / velocity_coefficient

+#### Performance
+* TSLA (-$13.48):
+  * Win Rate: 23/35 => 0.657143
+  * Premature Reversals: 5/8 => 0.625

+#### Remarks
+* This was four days after TSLA's -6.31228% drop off.
+Volatility and volume were still higher than average.

+* Started the day with a max loss of 20% day range.
+This was too large so I changed to 12.5% day range.

+  This only modestly increased the win rate and actually increased the premature stop loss rate.

+  It also increased the magnitude of the losses.
+I'll reduce the max loss

+* There were 2-3 times where ETrade crapped out.
+It either stopped respondng, hanged when opening an order, or held a close / open order in `OPEN` without executing it.
+This costs money and can be the differnece between an profit and loss day.
+It may seriously be time to switch APIs.

+* IBKR's Client Portal has BY FAR the best web UI.
+I think this is the play.
+  Hopefully they're API is not as buggy.